hazelcast/hazelcast/site/docs/concepts/dag.md

 Since sometimes you can't avoid making blocking calls, Jet provides dedicated support for such cases.
 You should use the `mapUsingService` transform that allows you to declare your code as "non-cooperative".
-Jet will adapt to this by running the code in a dedicade thread.
+Jet will adapt to this by running the code in a dedicated thread.

 However, whenever you have a choice, you should go for non-blocking, asynchronous calls and use `mapUsingServiceAsync`.